-Playing in different bands and musical projects, Luna Shadows eventually came to write and record her own music in a do-it-yourself capacity.
+Playing in different bands and musical projects, she eventually came to write and record her own music in a do-it-yourself capacity.
 This included learning the production side of music, allowing her to have more control over bringing her envisioned sound to life.

 Recently the band The Naked And Famous, a pop band that originally tapped Shadows to perform as a touring musician, released their album Recover which features songs co-written and co-produced by Shadows.
 However, having spent time teaching songwriting and music technology to young girls, she speaks of obstacles that she has noticed the discourage women and females from learning the production side of the music industry.

-“The reality is women haven’t been allowed to be int he profession as long [as men].
-Men have had a running start and that’s a big part of it,” Shadows explains, acknowledging her observations from working a producer of her own and other projects.
+“The reality is women haven’t been allowed to be into he profession as long [as men].
+Men have had a running start and that’s a big part of it,” Shadows explains, acknowledging her observations from working as a producer of her own, as well as other projects.

 “People don’t recognize a hostile work environment, or an environment that isn’t as welcoming.
 That alone will discourage a lot of people from even putting their foot in the door.
 I really think representation matters.”
 Shadows goes on to reference the affect that an ad campaign by Fender Guitars had.